 Undercounter ice makers, like the Hoshizaki IM-200BAB ice machine, are a great option for underbar use.
 These units produce up to 186 lbs. of solid, square ice a day (which is a great type of ice for high-end cocktails).
 Our models come with 75 lbs. built-in storage.
 Bartenders in Chicago pubs and cocktail lounges can quickly grab ice from a replenishing supply.

-Small countertop ice and water dispensers are popular in Chicago offices and break rooms.
+Small countertop ice and water dispensers are popular options for office ice makers and break rooms in Chicago.
 These machines can fit on top of a countertop to save space and allow employees access to ice throughout the day.